7 Moves Michelle Obama Is Making for a Healthier America

 6. Appearance on NBC’s The Biggest Loser

-Michelle Obama also has made an appearance on the popular weight-loss reality show, The Biggest Loser, and will step in front of the cameras again in November.
+Michelle Obama also has now made two appearances on the popular weight-loss reality show, The Biggest Loser.